 - The foremost of these is a late date for Daniel, into the Maccabean era (see here for rebuttal to this), which he combines with the idea of SOM as a corporate symbol (see above) to argue that it represents the faithful Jews under Antiochus.
 Of course even if this is correct, there would be nothing to prevent Jesus from taking the symbol for his own use.
 However, the late date does affect Casey's interpretations and responses.

 - It is assumed that the SOM figure rides the cloud from heaven to earth rather than the other way around.
 See our material on eschatology linked above for comments.

 - Against the idea that Dan's SOM is a divine figure, Casey argues first that the SOM is clearly subordinate to the Ancient of Days; second, that it is improbable that Daniel would introduce such a figure at a time when Antiochus was encroaching on traditional Israelite faith.

-However, this fits in very well with the identification of Jesus as Wisdom, functionally subordinate to the Father, and we might add, a category of thought that wasn't apparently problematic for the Jews in this very period.
+However, this fits in very well with the identification of Jesus as Wisdom, functionally subordinate to the Father, and we might add, a category of thought that wasn't apparently problematic for the Jews in this very php.

 - It is argued, based on the evidence offered by Vermes (see above), that most SOM references show no direct influence from Daniel 7 and that SOM means only a human being.

 We have answered the former above.
 As to the latter, it is, again, hard to see why SOM cannot have been invested with further, yet relatable meaning and roles by Jesus, and other than by parsing the texts after the manner of the Jesus Seminar, no reason to suppose that Jesus did not or could not have made such expansions.
 For specific cites, see above.